adrianacalderon/gis_portfolio/README.md

 World Meteorological Organization

 # Portfolio
-Below is a compilation of selected GIS maaping projects over the past 5 years.
+Below is a compilation of selected GIS mapping projects over the past 5 years.